-The financial statements for the year ended March 31, 2020 were approved by the Board of Directors on 11th April 2020.
+The financial statements for the year ended 31 March, 2023 were approved by the Board of Directors on 12th April, 2023.
 The management and authorities have the power to amend the Financial Statements in accordance with Section 130 and 131 of The Companies Act, 2013.

-- 22 In the opinion of the Management, Current Assets, Loans and Advances are of the value stated, if realized in the ordinary course of business. - 23 The Board of Directors of the company is chief operating decision maker (CODM), which monitors the operating result of the company.
+- 31. The Company has exercised the option permitted under Section 115BAA of the income tax act, 1961 as introduced by the Taxation Laws (Amendment) Act, 2019.
+Accordingly, the Company has recognized the impact of remeasurement of the Deferred Tax Assets (net) and the current tax during the year. - 32.
+In the opinion of the Management, Current Assets, Loans and Advances are of the value stated, if realized in the ordinary course of business. - 33.
+As per section 248 of the Companies Act, 2013, there are no balances outstanding with struck off companies. - 34.
+The board of directors of the company is identified as chief operating decision maker (CODM) monitors the operating result of the company.
 CODM has identified only one reportable segment as the company is providing cable television network and allied services only.
-The operations of the Company are located in India. - 24 The company is not having any employee in the current financial year as well as in previous year therefore no provision of Gratuity is provided - 25 The Company has exercised the option permitted under Section 115BAA of the income tax act, 1961 as introduced by the Taxation Laws (Amendment) Act, 2019.
-Accordingly, the Company has recognized the impact of remeasurement of the Deferred Tax Assets (net) and the current tax during the year. - During the year the management has decided and identified to write back liabilities/ provision of Rs.
-202.43 thousand and reported as other income in profit and loss account." - 27 Sundry debtors/ advances as at balance sheet date in view of management represent bonafide sums due by debtors for services arising on or before that date and advances for value to be received in cash or in kind respectively.
-The balances however are subject to confirmation from respective parties except related parties who have confirmed the balance outstanding in their account. - The Company has accumulated losses and its net worth has been fully eroded, the Company has incurred a net loss/net cash loss during the current and previous year(s) and, the Company's current liabilities exceeded its current assets as at the balance sheet date & 100% of its Fixed Assets have been impaired.
+The operations of the Company are located in India. - 35.
+The Company has accumulated losses and its net worth has been fully eroded, the Company has incurred a net loss/net cash loss during the current and previous year(s) and, the Company's current liabilities exceeded its current assets as at the balance sheet date.
 These conditions, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 However, the financial statements of the Company have been prepared on a going concern basis in view of continuing financial support from its holding / ultimate holding company.
-Pursuant to TRAI notification Digital Addressable System (DAS) has been implemented in the territory of the Company under phase-III w.e.f.
-01 Jan, 2016.
-The company does not have enough resources to digitalize its area.
-However, the management is taking continuous efforts to sustain its business operations in the territory along with the parent company support.
+Persuant to TRAI notification Digital Addressable System (DAS) has been implemented in the territory of the Company under phase-III w.e.f.
+01 Jan, 2016. - The company does not have enough resources to digitalize its area.
+However, the management is taking continuous efforts to sustain its business operations in the territory along with the parent company support. - 36.
+The company has entered into cancellable operating lease for office premises.
+Lease payments amounting to Rs.
+Nil (P.Y Nil) made under operating lease have been recognized as an expenses in the statement of profit and loss.
+Lease rent Rs.
+Nil paid to related party.

-29 Disclosures as per the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006
+37. Disclosures as per the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006

 (Rs.
-In '000)

-( Particulars As at 31-Mar-20 As at 31-Mar-19 (a) (i) the principal amount remaining unpaid to any supplier - - (ii) interest due thereon - - (b) interest paid in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 and the amount of payment made to the supplier beyond the appointed day. - - (c) interest due and payable for the period of delay in making payment other than the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 - (d) interest accrued and remaining unpaid - - (e) further interest remaining due and payable even in the succeeding years for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006. -
+In '000) Particulars As at 31-Mar-23 As at 31-Mar-22 (a) (i) the principal amount remaining unpaid to any supplier (ii) interest due thereon - - - - (b) interest paid in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 and the amount of payment made to the supplier beyond the appointed day. - - (c) interest due and payable for the period of delay in making payment other than the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 - - (d) interest accrued and remaining unpaid - - (e) further interest remaining due and payable even in the succeeding years for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006. - -